SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Workshops.md

 -----------

 * Whether SIGPLAN-approved or conference-approved, workshops located alongside a larger conference are typically organized through the host conference, either via the General Chair of the host conference or by delegation to a Workshops Chair.
-* A conference-approved workshop need not have a Programme Committee or a Call for Papers; it might be just a Birds-of-a-Feather session.
+* A conference-approved workshop need not have a Program Committee or a Call for Papers; it might be just a Birds-of-a-Feather session.
 * Accepted submissions often present work in progress for early access.
 Some will subsequently be extended into full papers for submission and peer review elsewhere.
 * In accordance with the SIGPLAN Republication Policy, if it is the intention that presentation at the workshop should not preclude publication elsewhere, then this should be clearly stated in the call for papers and in any workshop record.
 * A conference-approved workshop is not subject to approval by the SIGPLAN Executive Committee; it is sufficient for the organizers of the host conference to be satisfied as to the workshop's quality and integrity.